 Yes – at the auction in May 2018 – keep an eye on our website (www.thebighoot.co.nz) for more information about this.

-The Owlets are only available for schools and education purposes as part of the Big Hoot Schools Programme – they will be returned to each of the schools following the event.
+The small owlets are only available for schools and education purposes as part of the Big Hoot Schools Programme – they will be returned to each of the schools following the event.

 What happens to the Owls at the end of the Big Hoot art trail?

-After the local community and tourists have enjoyed following the Big Hoot trail – and everybody’s creativity, dedication and support has paid off – the auction will make a fitting finale for the Owls (the Owlettes will return to the schools and community groups that created them).
+After the local community and tourists have enjoyed following the Haier Big Hoot trail – and everybody’s creativity, dedication and support has paid off – the auction will make a fitting finale for the Owls (the Owlets will return to the schools and community groups that created them).